PowerPoint 2007 and PowerPoint 2010: Slide image in notes pages is low-rez / jaggy

 Now you have two views of the same presentation.
 You can select and copy images from Slide Sorter and paste into Notes Page without having to switch back and forth between views.

-Use the Pick Up Position and Place Exactly tools from the free PPTools Starter Set to automatically size and position the slide images after you paste them onto the Notes Page:
+Use the Pick Up Position and Place Exactly tools from the free PPTools Starter Set or the PPTools THOR add-in (both are free) to automatically size and position the slide images after you paste them onto the Notes Page:

 - Click the original slide image on the Notes Page to select it